Saad007Khan/PropertyPrompts/connectivity.md

 - Keep to **one sentence** total

 ### 6. Train Information Standards
-- Name the **specific railway station** (verify name on map and railway website)
+- Name the **specific railway station** (verify via search)
 - Provide **distance in kilometers**
-- If no station within reasonable distance (~100 km): "Not verifiable on map."
+- If no station within reasonable distance (~100 km): "Data not available"
 - Keep to **one sentence**

 ### 7. Road Information Standards
 - Use **official highway numbers** (NH66, M1, E11, I-95, etc.)
-- Verify highway numbers on maps and official sources
+- Verify highway numbers via web search
 - If multiple highways, list primary first
 - If only local roads: state "served primarily by local roads"
 - Keep to **one sentence**